Blogpost · March 12, 2026

 A production LLM observability stack typically includes:

-• Trace collector: Captures execution traces (LangSmith, LangFuse, OpenTelemetry).
+• Trace collector: Captures execution traces and sends them to storage (LangSmith, LangFuse, OpenTelemetry).

-• Log storage: Stores prompts, responses, and metadata (PostgreSQL, S3, specialized trace databases).
+• Log storage: Stores prompts, responses, and metadata (PostgreSQL, S3, or specialized trace databases).

-• Metrics dashboard: Visualizes cost, latency, and usage (Grafana, Datadog, custom dashboards).
+• Metrics dashboard: Visualizes cost, latency, and usage trends (Grafana, Datadog, or custom dashboards).

 LangSmith: End-to-End Tracing for LangChain

-• Automatic tracing of LangChain chains and agents.
+• Automatic tracing of all LangChain chains and agents — no manual instrumentation needed.

-• Visualization of execution steps with inputs and outputs.
+• A waterfall view of execution steps with inputs and outputs at each step.

 • Cost and token tracking per trace.